jonassu/OpenDuo-iOS-Objective-C/README.md

 ## About the Dynamic Key

-This sample project provides a preset Dynamic Key.
-For security reasons and to avoid errors, Agora recommends generating the Dynamic Key on your business server.
+For security, Agora recommends enabling the Dynamic Key.

-For information on SignalingToken, see [SignalingToken](https://docs.agora.io/en/2.2/addons/Signaling/Agora%20Basics/key_signaling?platform=All%20Platforms).
+For information on SignalingToken, see [SignalingToken](https://docs.agora.io/en/2.2/addons/Signaling/Agora%20Basics/key_signaling).

-For information on AccessToken, see [AccessToken](https://docs.agora.io/en/2.2/product/Interactive%20Broadcast/Agora%20Basics/key_native?platform=Android).
+For information on AccessToken, see [AccessToken](https://docs.agora.io/en/2.2/product/Video/Agora%20Basics/key_native).

 ## Contact Us